-We've tested over 275 pairs of earbuds and in-ear headphones.
+We've tested over 290 pairs of earbuds and in-ear headphones.
 Below are our recommendations for the best in-ears and earbuds to purchase.
-Make sure to check out our picks for the best truly wireless earbuds, the best wireless earbuds and in-ears, and the best sounding wireless earbuds.
+Check out our picks for the best truly wireless earbuds, the best wireless earbuds and in-ears, and the best sounding wireless earbuds.

 The best earbuds we've tested are the Bose QuietComfort Earbuds II Truly Wireless.
-If you'll spare no expense to have the best of the best, these buds are a worthwhile choice.
+If you want the absolute best, these buds are worthwhile.
 They're the next iteration of the Bose QuietComfort Earbuds Truly Wireless and have an incredible noise cancelling (ANC) system that outperforms their competitors.
 They easily block out sound across the range, from the low rumble of bus engines to ambient chatter to the hum of computer fans.
 With this go around, Bose has re-assessed their design, making them less bulky and more comfortable than their predecessor.
 That means you can wear them for long periods without fatigue, and they look more refined.

-Out of the box, they have a slight u-shaped sound profile that delivers just a touch of extra thump, rumble, and boom to mixes while vocals and instruments shine.
-Thanks to their companion app support, you can also tweak their sound to suit your tastes via the graphic EQ and presets.
+The shape of our test rig's ear canals affects the buds' bass delivery, and as a result, they sound more bass-heavy than our graph shows.
+They're well-suited for genres like EDM and hip-hop, but subjectively, the extra bass muddies vocals and instruments.
+Thanks to their companion app support, you can tweak their sound to suit your tastes via the graphic EQ and presets.
 They have 6.7 hours of continuous battery life, and their carrying case supplies three additional charges.
-That said, for high-end buds, they don't have multi-device pairing, which is a little disappointing if you want to stay connected to two devices at the same time.
+That said, they don't have multi-device pairing, which is disappointing if you want to stay connected to two devices simultaneously.

 If you still want a premium design but don't want to pay top dollar, try the Apple AirPods Pro (2nd generation) Truly Wireless.
 Like their predecessor, the Apple AirPods Pro Truly Wireless, they've got a few features you won't find anywhere else on this list, like an H2 chip for seamless pairing with devices in your Apple ecosystem and Spatial Audio for a more immersive audio experience.
 While their ANC isn't on par with the Bose QuietComfort Earbuds II Truly Wireless, they still do an excellent job of tackling hard-to-block noise like rumbly plane engines, as well as ambient chatter.
 With their ANC on, they last just under six hours continuously, though their case holds four extra charges if you need it.

 Overall, they're well-built and have a comfortable fit for long listening sessions.
-Their design can wiggle out of your ears over time, which is a little annoying.
-They have a warm sound profile, which makes vocals and instruments seem cozy, making them well-suited for most kinds of content.
+Their design can wiggle out of your ears over time, which is annoying.
+They have a warm sound profile, making vocals and instruments seem cozy; this means they're well-suited for most kinds of content.
 However, they lack built-in EQ or presets to help you tweak their sound, so if this matters, check out the Sennheiser MOMENTUM True Wireless 3 instead.
-They offer similar levels of noise isolation as well as sound customization features via their companion app.
+They offer similar levels of noise isolation and sound customization features via their companion app.
 However, they aren't as comfortable.

 Jan 24, 2023: We've added the Jaybird Vista 2 Truly Wireless to Notable Mentions.
 We've also made minor revisions to the text to ensure its accuracy and quality.